 - About 15 to 20 students are attending these sewing and tailoring classes every day

-- The girls who are attending the sewing center classes are uneducated and say that they need to earn money to take care of their families
+- The girls who are attending the sewing center classes are uneducated and say they need to earn money to take care of their families

 - The sewing center’s program has attracted new students from nearby villages recently, but it does not have enough resources to purchase sewing supplies and textiles for everyone who wants to attend